Dick Kirby – The First Fifty Years

 Kirby had always been a prolific correspondent; now he turned his literary talents to writing for magazines and after moving house from Upminster, Essex to Suffolk, he embarked upon a writing career.
 He had a wealth of experiences and anecdotes to share; the informants he had run (including the Metropolitan Police’s one and only double super grass) the arrests of armed robbers, burglars, blackmailers and other assorted scoundrels, crooked cops, even more crooked lawyers and dotty judges.

 He has had eleven true crime books published (details of which in the ‘Books’ section) and his first fictional story, David and the Colonel has been published as an e-book by www.alfiedog.com at a download cost of 59 pence.
-His next true crime book will be the biography of the Victorian detective, Frederick Porter Wensley, OBE, KPM, arguably the greatest detective of all time.
-Entitled Whitechapel’s Sherlock Holmes, it will be published by Pen & Sword Books in November 2014
+His next true crime book will be The Wrong Man - The Shooting of Steven Waldorf and The Hunt for David Martin.
+It will be published by The History Press in 2016.

 In addition, Kirby has contributed to five anthologies, ten other true crime books and contributes to magazines and national newspapers on a regular basis.
 He is an expert on the history of the Flying Squad and a world authority on the secret Post-war Ghost Squad.
 Kirby appears on radio and television, reviews books, films and music and provides talks to groups on his experiences as a Scotland Yard detective.

 Dick Kirby was a former member of the Special Forces Club, the Crime Writers’ Association and is a lifetime member of both the Flying Squad Officers’ Association and the Ex-CID Officers' Association and regularly attends the ReCIDivists’ Luncheon Club.
 With four children and five grandchildren, he lives with his wife, Ann and family in a small village in Suffolk, reading, listening to music, corresponding with friends all over the world and tending his garden.
 He freely admits that he could not perform police-work by today’s standards and at the same time acknowledges that the police of today would not employ him; but although many years have passed since he and the Metropolitan Police parted company, he wryly admits, “I’ve never really left it.”